kizu/kizu.ru/src/posts/2015-02-10-nested-links/index.en.md

 - Sidenotes, footnotes, and nested terms are all too can be inside links, why not.

 - Any complex UI with a lot of nested entities, which could happen to be described as links.
-Those could be tweets in any of the Twitter’s interface, leading to the tweet’s page, but at the same time containing other links — to users, hashtags, and external pages.
+Those could be posts in any of the Mastodon’s interface, leading to the post’s page, but at the same time containing other links — to users, hashtags, and external pages.
 Those could be mail interfaces, where the snippet of a message in an inbox that should be a link to a message itself could contain other links — attachments, link to threads, labels, etc.

 ## * * *